Hexatown/docs/microsoft/office365/powerpoint/index.md

 xsource: https://products.office.com/en/office-online/documents-spreadsheets-presentations-office-online
 ---
-PowerPoint Online is a browser-based version of Microsoft PowerPoint, the ubiquitous slideshow app you\'ve likely been using for years.
+PowerPoint Online is a browser-based version of Microsoft PowerPoint, the ubiquitous slideshow app you've likely been using for years.
-PowerPoint Online is a \"lite\" version of the full-fledged desktop app and provides fast opening times for reading and editing .pptx and .ppt files.
+PowerPoint Online is a "lite" version of the full-fledged desktop app and provides fast opening times for reading and editing .pptx and .ppt files.
 PowerPoint Online is great for reading PowerPoint files, making simple edits, and presenting your slides directly from almost any